Heliks/event-queue/readme.md

 ### Example

-When subscribing to a queue a `Subscriber` is returned, which then can be used to read future events.
+When subscribing to a queue a `Subscriber` is returned which can be used to read future events from the queue.

 ```ts
 import { EventQueue } from '@heliks/event-queue';